 Problem: The Skagit River Basin is subject to rain floods and related snowmelt runoff flooding that typically occurs from October – March.
 This flooding results in damages to infrastructure; residential, commercial and industrial structures; agricultural areas; and is a threat to life safety.
 Existing flood control systems, including locally owned levees and flood control storage in non-Federal hydropower projects, provides a limited level of flood risk management to developed areas that is not acceptable to the local communities in the Basin.

-Opportunity: Reduce flood risk and life/safety risk in the Skagit River Basin from overland flow resulting from October – March rain floods and related snowmelt floods.
+Opportunity: Reduce flood risk and life safety risk in the Skagit River Basin from overland flow resulting from October to March rain floods.

-Goal: The goal of the Skagit River General Investigation is to reduce flood risk and contribute to national economic development consistent with protecting the Nation’s environment, pursuant to national environmental statutes, applicable executive orders, and other Federal planning requirements.
+Goal: The goal of the Skagit River General Investigation is to identify a plan that reduces flood risks and contributes to national economic development consistent with protecting the Nation’s environment, pursuant to national environmental statutes, applicable executive orders, and other Federal planning requirements.

-Objective: Reduce flood damages in the Skagit River Basin over the 50 year project life.
+Objective: Reduce flood damages in the Skagit River Basin over the 50 year project life from 2020 to 2070.

-Objective: Reduce threat to life safety in the Skagit River Basin over the 50 year project life.
+Objective: Reduce threats to life safety in the Skagit River Basin over the 50 year project life from 2020 to 2070.

 - Wild and Scenic River status of the upper Skagit, Cascade, and Sauk-Suiattle Rivers precludes formulation of flood risk management measures that would permanently harm the rivers’ free flowing condition for these areas.

-- To comply with Skagit County policy, the project should avoid direct and indirect loss of agricultural lands wherever there is a practicable alternative.
+- To comply with Skagit County Code, the project should avoid direct and indirect loss of agricultural lands wherever there is a practicable alternative.